-5.5.1 Weathering of Oil Sands Derived Products Compared to Conventional Heavy Crude Oils
+5.5.1 Weathering of Oil Sands Derived Products Relative to Conventional Heavy Crude Oils

-Currently, there is very little information about how oil sands products will weather in the environment.
-A few studies have been conducted at the laboratory level, and covered specific oil sands products rather than looking at the whole range of oil sands products being transported out of Canada (SL Ross, 2012).
-One of these studies, conducted by SL Ross Environmental Research Limited tested MacKay River Heavy Bitumen and Cold Lake Bitumen that were diluted with synthetic crude (Suncor Synthetic Light) and condensate (CRW condensate), respectively.
-The study found that oil subjected to weathering tests was measured to have an ultimate density that approached but did not surpass that of the water.
-At the end of the tests approximately 15 percent of the recovered oil was collected from the tank walls 10 cm below the water surface.
+Currently, there is very little information about weathering characteristics of oil sands products released into the environment.
+Some studies have been conducted in the laboratory and investigated specific products, but not a comprehensive range of the oil sands products being transported out of Canada (SL Ross, 2012).
+One of these studies, conducted by SL Ross Environmental Research Limited tested MacKay River Heavy Bitumen and Cold Lake Bitumen diluted with synthetic crude (Suncor Synthetic Light) and condensate (CRW condensate), respectively.
+The study concluded that artificiallyweathered oil sands mixtures approached, but did not exceed, the density of water.
+In other words: the oils did not sink.
+At the end of the tests, approximately 15 percent of the recovered oil was collected from the tank walls 10 cm below the water surface.
 The majority (approximately 85 percent) of the oil was recovered from either the surface or stuck to the side walls within 10 cm of the surface.
-At no point was oil found to submerge, sink, and stick to the bottom of the flume (SL Ross, 2012).13 It is important to remember that the results SL Ross found represent only one possible weathering scenario, were limited by the experimental conditions, and could vary with different products or experimental environments.
-Although some more comprehensive studies are being conducted,14 publically available data are currently limited to what can be gleaned from the response efforts of the few well-documented dilbit spills (See section 7.2 Response Efforts).
-What is known is that dilbit, synbit, and other bitumen-based products contain more "heavy ends" or large hydrocarbon molecules than conventional crude oils.
-Additionally, part of the weathering process of conventional crude oil is due to biodegradation by microorganisms, and because oil sands products have already undergone partial biodegradation, there is some question as to whether any further biodegradation would occur in the environment after initial weathering of the diluent portion of the mixture.15
+At no point was oil found to submerge, sink, and stick to the bottom of the flume (SL Ross, 2012).
+These results, however, represented a few of a myriad of possible weathering scenarios, were limited by the experimental conditions and scale, and would be expected to vary with different products or experimental environments.
+Although other more comprehensive studies are underway, the empirical knowledge base is currently limited to what can be gleaned from the response efforts of the few dilbit spills that have occurred (See section 7.2 Response Efforts).

-13 A complete description of their methods and findings can be found in the report SL Ross published, cited in the references section.
+&lt;sup>15 A complete description of their methods and findings can be found in the report SL Ross published, cited in the references section.